 Kirsty Logan is a Scottish novelist, poet, performer, literary editor, and writer of short fiction.
 Her short story collection The Rental Heart and Other Fairytales was awarded the Polari First Book Prize as well as the Saboteur Award for Best Short Story Collection.
 Her debut novel The Gracekeepers won a Lambda Literary Award and its prequel, The Gloaming, was published by Vintage in April 2018.
 Her third short fiction book, Things We Say in the Dark, is a collection of feminist, literary horror stories.

 Laura’s first novel, The Versions of Us (2015) was a number-one bestseller, it has been translated into 24 languages, and was shortlisted for Debut of the Year at the British Book Awards.
-Her second novel, Greatest Hits was published in 2017, with an accompanying soundtrack album by the musician Kathryn Williams.
-Her third novel, Gifts was published in 2021.
+She’s had three further books out since then: Greatest Hits (2017), which features an accompanying musical soundtrack by Kathryn Williams; Gifts (2021), a novel in short stories; and This Beating Heart (2022).
+Her fifth novel, Births, Deaths and Marriages, will be published in 2025.
 She delivered a TedX talk on originality in fiction, and worked as a writing mentor for the charity Arts Emergency.
-She is a Lecturer in Creative Writing at Manchester Metropolitan University’s Writing School.
+She is a Senior Lecturer in Creative Writing at Manchester Metropolitan University’s Writing School.
 Laura has taught many novel-writing courses for CBC in London and online, and she currently mentors members of our alumni community.

 Lauren Pearson has been in publishing for more than 20 years, both in the US and in the UK.
 A former agent, most recently with Curtis Brown, she has worked with authors including Audrey Niffenegger, Gregory David Roberts, Babette Cole, Isla Fisher, Paula Harrison and Emily Barr.
 Now a freelance editor and writer, she especially loves working on crime & psychological thrillers, both literary and commercial fiction, as well as middle grade and YA.
 She is also the author of the Crabtree School series from Scholastic and The Sleepover from Orion Children’s Books.
 She lives in Buckinghamshire.